Q. Byrum Hurst Jr.: Family

 Hurst and his wife, Rita, married c.
 1980.
 They have reared five children and have eight grandchildren.
 Hurst's five children include: Harmony Morrissey, Josh Hurst, Justin Hurst, Rachel Kemp and Quincy Hurst Rachel Kemp is an attorney with the Arkansas Attorney General's office Quincy Hurst is a Vice President at Superior Senior Care.
 Harmony Hurst Morrissey, Josh Quincy Hurst and Justin Byrum Hurst are all licensed attorneys in Hot Springs, Arkansas.

-Accomplishments
+Career

 Hurst has served on various boards and committees throughout his career.
 In 2003, he was elected president of the interest group, the Arkansas Trial Lawyers Association.
 In 2006, he was named a "Mid-South Super Lawyer", recognizing top lawyers in the South.
 He has been active in the Boys and Girls Club, the YMCA, served on the board of directors for the Arkansas Special Olympics, served on local volunteer fire departments and has been active in Oaklawn First Church of God in Hot Springs.
 He has taught a Sunday school class at his church since the late 1980s.